 In 2013, Flo & Eddie, Inc., which owns the copyright in sound recordings made by the 1960s band The Turtles, began a quixotic campaign to force Sirius XM and other digital broadcasters to pay performance royalties for pre-1972 sound recordings.
 To everyone's surprise, Flo & Eddie succeeded in getting federal courts to recognize a public performance right under state statute in California, see Flo & Eddie, Inc., v.
 Sirius XM Radio, Inc., 2014 U.S. Dist.
 LEXIS 139053 (C.D.
 Cal.
 Sept.
 22, 2014), and under state common-law in New York, see Flo & Eddie, Inc. v.
 Sirius XM Radio, Inc., 62 F. Supp.
 3d 325 (S.D.N.Y.
 2014).
-(A third federal court declined to recognize a public performance right under Florida law.
-Flo & Eddie, Inc., v.
-Sirius XM Radio, Inc., 2015 U.S. Dist.
-LEXIS 80535 (S.D.
-Fla.
-June 22, 2015).)
 Suits by other recording companies against Sirius XM, Pandora, and other digital broadcasters followed.
-Following certification, however, the New York Court of Appeals held that "New York common-law copyright does not recognize a right of public performance for creators of sound recordings."
+On certification, however, the New York Court of Appeals held that "New York common-law copyright does not recognize a right of public performance for creators of sound recordings."
 Flo & Eddie, Inc. v.
 Sirius XM Radio, Inc., 70 N.E.3d 936 (N.Y.
 2016).
+The Florida Supreme Court likewise held that "Florida common law does not recognize an exclusive right of public performance in pre-1972 sound recordings."
+Flo & Eddie, Inc. v.
+Sirius XM Radio, Inc., 229 So.3d 305 (Fla.
+2017).
+Two similar cases failed in Georgia and Illinois.
+See iHeartMedia, Inc. v.
+Sheridan, 798 S.E.2d 223 (Ga.
+2017); Sheridan v. iHeartMedia, Inc., 255 F. Supp.
+3d 767 (N.D.
+Ill.
+2017).
+Although a settlement was reached in the California case, a companion case against Pandora has been certified to the California Supreme Court.

-The other two cases have been certified to the California Supreme Court and the Florida, Supreme Court, respectively.
-The rationale of these decisions is not limited to digital broadcasts.
-If any states chooses to recognize such a right, the decisions would cover all public performances of pre-1972 sound recordings, including those by terrestrial radio and television broadcasters.
+Note that the rationale of these decisions is not limited to digital broadcasts.
+If California chooses to recognize such a right, the decision would cover all public performances of pre-1972 sound recordings, including those by terrestrial radio and television broadcasters.
 Such a sea-change might force Congress to reconsider a general public performance right for post-1972 sound recordings as well.